 Finally we age our Australian whisky in a combination of small and large oak casks that filter the spirit, slowly moving it in and out of the wood, influenced by our unique cool climate and high elevation.
-The First Release of our Australian Whisky was 10th August 2019 and exhibits flavors of fruitcake, dried citrus fruits, coffee, smoked dark chocolate and spice
+The much awaited 3rd release of our Elevation Australian Whisky is due June 2021 and exhibits flavors of fruitcake, dried citrus fruits, coffee, smoked dark chocolate and spice.

 Australian Whiskey - Small batch

 We have a passion for creating at Wild River Mountain Distillery.
 While we love the refined flavors of our Australian Single Malt Whisky we are also crafting an Australian Corn Whiskey.
-The rich red volcanic soils of the Atherton Tablelands are renowned for producing some of the best corn in Australia and has the perfect flavor for creating Australian Corn Whiskey.
+The rich red volcanic soils of the Atherton Tablelands are renowned for producing some of the best corn in Australia and has the perfect flavour for creating Australian Corn Whiskey.
 Combined with malted barley and with the addition of malted wheat and rye to our latest barrels this whiskey has amazing rich flavours of caramel, spice and oak.
-The first limited bottle release is due in October 2019
+The Third limited bottle release is due late 2021